Sartaglo/tournamentorganizer/README.md

 - [x] The implementation of a simpler command prefix than mentioning.
 - [x] Configuration of the bot to respond to tournament organizers.
 - [x] Restructuring of the bot to support running it headless on a server.
-- [ ] Preventing a team from being advanced in a room they were not in.
+- [x] Warn about a team being advanced in a room they were not in.
+- [x] Prevent a team from being advanced more than once in the same round.
+- [x] Warn about the registration of banned players.
+- [x] Keeping track of banned players.
 - [ ] The ability to register or unregister a team after initialization.
-- [ ] Keeping track of banned players.
-- [ ] Preventing registration of banned players.